phill-holland/neurodiversity-accommodations-cheat-sheet/OFFICE.md

         Typically noise travels badly in an open plan office, this is bad for those with sensory disorders relating to noise, which can be draining and make it more difficult to concentrate.

-        Autistic people in noisy environments may struggle to identify a single voice, and hear everything all at once, it may give the illusion they cannot hear when in reality they cannot filter out one sound from another.
+        Autistic people in noisy environments may struggle to identify a single voice, and can hear everything all at once giving the illusion they cannot hear when in reality they cannot filter out one sound from another.

-        Providing enclosed spaces can help, erecting temporary space separators to create micro environments, providing chairs with "wings" that surround your head are also helpful. ("privacy chairs" and "acoustic furniture")
+        Providing enclosed spaces can help, erecting temporary space separators to create micro environments, specialised furniture may help such as;

+        - privacy chairs (these may have "wings" that surround a persons head & ears)

+        - additional acoustic furniture

+        - carpeted areas for absorbing sounds

+        - erecting space separators that also help block sound

+        - filters for monitors to reduce glare

+        - privacy pods for phone calls

 - [ ] Allow noise cancelling headphones